English | Español

 - How to get help in an emergency from people you’ve designated along their route.

-- To tell an adult they trust every time someone makes them feel uncomfortable or scared.
+- To tell an adult they trust right away every time someone makes them feel uncomfortable or scared.

-- The safest route to follow on the way to and from school on foot, by bus, or by bike that will avoid isolated places, difficult streets to cross, and other hazards.
+- The safest route to follow on the way to and from school or other activities on foot, by bus or other public transit, or by bike that will avoid isolated places, difficult streets to cross, and other hazards.

-- Where to go and who to ask for help if kids have a safety problem on route — preferably adults you have introduced them to — in a church, store, neighbor’s house, bus, etc.
+- Where to go and who to ask for help if kids have a safety problem on route — preferably adults you have introduced them to — in a business, community center, neighborhood, on public transit, etc.

 - What to do if kids get lost, if they cannot stay on their route, or if someone bothers them.

-- Each child’s safety readiness for going on her or his own without adult supervision.
+- Each young person’s safety readiness for going on their own without adult supervision.

 PRACTICE together until you are SURE your kids are prepared to...

-- Act aware, calm, and confident in every situation.
+- Act aware, calm, respectful, and confident in every situation.

 - Move quickly out of reach from a stranger or anyone who makes them feel uncomfortable.